MelaRay/ARGs_through_RL/README.md

 5. ARG_8blocs3_ensMean.py: code to build ARGs on the test set in pop1 using the ensemble method 'Mean'.
 6. ARG_8blocs3_memeS0.py: code to build ARGs with RL for the 60 samples in pop2 after the learning process.
 7. ARG_8blocs3_test.py: code to build ARGs on the test set in pop1 with 13 different agents.
-8. Actions2.py: code to identify possible actions and next states in a state s.
+8. Actions2.py: code to identify possible actions and next states in a state *s*.
-9. Actions5.py: code to identify possible actions and next states in a state s according to the algorithm ARG4WG (recombinations are coded as defined in ARG4WG).
+9. Actions5.py: code to identify possible actions and next states in a state *s* according to the algorithm ARG4WG (recombinations are coded as defined in ARG4WG).
 10. Codages.py: code to get the feature vector according to different representation by blocks of markers.
 11. Echantillons.py: code to simulate the population used in the generalization method.
 Code that generated pop1.
 12. Echantillons_memeS0.py: code to simulate the samples used in the approximation method with the same initial state.
 Code that generated pop2.